jtanx/fontforge/doc/sphinx/techref/stroke.rst

 the same cap and join options listed in the first section, but some have slightly different behaviors and effects.

-The :ref:`last section <stroke.parameters>` discusses additional parameters that address special cases, influence the geometric accuracy of the generated contours, or that can aid in debugging potential problems.
+The :ref:`third section <stroke.parameters>` discusses additional parameters that address special cases, influence the geometric accuracy of the generated contours, or that can aid in debugging potential problems.

+The :ref:`last section <stroke.troubleshooting>` is an overview of problems a user may encounter using the system and some potential work-arounds.
+Please read this section prior to filing a GitHub issue.

 .. _stroke.offsetting: